panyam/KafkaLite/README.md

     the level of concurrent writes to a set of topics (to increase parallel publishes, new contexts can simply be created).
 Messages can be consumed concurrently.

+    The second parameter accepts the factory/manager for managing locks.
+NULL implies no locking is required (as access to KL is already synchronized).
+Alternatively
+    ```kl_pthread_lock_manager()``` can be passed as a parameter to use locks based on
+    the pthreads library.

 3. Create topics to publish messages into